On receiving the Vaccine in a Walmart

 I smile with my eyes

 must read more like mistrust.

 Is the Virus smaller than

-that in a different time would remind me
+that in different times would remind me of

 or silent libraries of bended spines